 Traffic Ops is the tool for administration (configuration and monitoring) of all components in a Traffic Control CDN.
-The CDN administrator uses Traffic Ops to manage servers, cache groups, delivery services, etc. In many cases, a configuration change requires propagation to several, or even all, caches and only explicitly after or before the same change propagates to Traffic Router.
+Traffic Portal uses Traffic Ops APIs to manage servers, cache groups, delivery services, etc. In many cases, a configuration change requires propagation to several, or even all, caches and only explicitly after or before the same change propagates to Traffic Router.
 Traffic Ops takes care of this required consistency between the different components and their configuration.
-Traffic Ops exposes its data through a series of HTTP APIs and has a user interface that is interactive and viewable using a standard web browser.
+Traffic Ops exposes its data through a series of HTTP APIs.
+Traffic Ops also provides a legacy user interface that has been superseded by the Traffic Portal UI.

 Traffic Ops also runs a collection of periodic checks to determine the operational readiness of the caches.
-These periodic checks are customizable by the Traffic Ops admin using extensions.
+These periodic checks are customizable by the Traffic Ops administrative user using extensions.

 Traffic Ops is in the process of migrating from Perl to Go, and currently runs as two applications.
 The Go application serves all endpoints which have been rewritten in the Go language, and transparently proxies all other requests to the old Perl application.
 Both applications are installed by the RPM, and both run as a single service.
 When the project has fully migrated to Go, the Perl application will be removed, and the RPM and service will consist solely of the Go application.

 Traffic Ops Extensions are a way to enhance the basic functionality of Traffic Ops in a custom manner.
 There are two types of extensions: